FilipRank/Simple-PDF-OCR/README.md

     `pip install -r requirements.txt`

+3. Extract the `bin` folder to the root of the project.
+Make sure the folder is named `bin`, not something else.

-3. To run:
+4. To run:

     `python main.py`

-4. To build using PyInstaller:
+5. To build using PyInstaller:

     `pip install pyinstaller`